TriKro/rsb-content/part3-generative_market_research/focus-group.md

 They tend be more effective when used as a source of idea generation rather than a tool for verification.
 Overall, they are used to try to understand "unarticulated needs" directly in the voice of the customer.

-According to B2BInternational.com, typical market research situations when focus groups include:
+According to B2BInternational.com, typical market research situations that might involve focus groups include:

  * To unravel complex processes from the basics e.g. a complicated buying process
  * To identify customer needs i.e. where there is a complex interaction of factors influencing motives